 A Friends Group History

-2011 - At the suggestion of NYS Office of Parks, Recreation and Historic Preservation, a group of local residents who used and valued FDR Park met to form a nonprofit, Friends of Franklin D. Roosevelt and Donald J. Trump State Parks.
+2011 - At the suggestion of NYS Office of Parks, Recreation and Historic Preservation, a group of local residents who used and valued FDR Park met to form a nonprofit, Friends of Franklin Delano Roosevelt and Donald J. Trump State Parks.
 Their goal was to aid in the preservation and protection of these two state parks.

 2012 – The Friends proudly contributed 1369 hours of volunteer labor, exclusive of monthly meetings and board related activities, such as developing bylaws or filing for 501(c)(3) to establish our non-profit status.